cablepull/cwe-rag-input-validation-test/PROPOSEDCWE.md

-# CWE Proposal: Use of Untrusted Input in RAG Prompt Construction
+# CWE Proposal: Improper Neutralization of Retrieved Content Used in AI Prompt Construction

 Submitted by Mehmet Yilmaz (cablepull)

 ## Name
-**Use of Untrusted Input in RAG Prompt Construction**
+**Improper Neutralization of Retrieved Content Used in AI Prompt Construction**

 ## Abstraction
 Base